Leisure cycling

 Stratford Greenway

-The Stratford Greenway is a 5 mile, traffic-free, five-mile path in Stratford-upon-Avon, Warwickshire, that follows the route of a former railway line.
+The Stratford Greenway is a 5 mile, traffic-free path in Stratford-upon-Avon, Warwickshire, that follows the route of a former railway line.
 It's a popular destination for walkers and cyclists, offering a safe and scenic route through the countryside and connecting the town centre with the village of Long Marston.

 The path is separated from vehicular traffic, making it a safe option for families and those who prefer a car-free environment.